-Moving can be a big step, but if you’ve been considering selling, now’s a great time to do it.
+Moving can be a big step, but if you’ve been thinking of selling your home, now’s a great time to do it.
 According to the New York State Association of REALTORS, interest rates are down, housing prices are climbing, and property sales increasing.
 It’s a seller’s market, and a great time to list your house with a realtor.
 Take advantage of this by getting your house ready to show.

 What’s the First Step to Sell a House?

-The first thing you want to do if you’re planning on putting your house on the market is to make sure it’s ready to show!
+If you’re thinking of selling your home, the first thing you should do is find a realtor to help you through the process.
+Next, you’ll want to make sure your house is ready to show!
 First impressions are important and can affect how much someone is willing to pay for the property.
 Prepare your house as if you have important guests coming who you want to impress.

 First Impressions: Listing Your Home